HMS Dorsetshire (40): Description

 Dorsetshire was at maximum 632 ft 9 in long overall, and had a beam of 66 ft and a draught of 18 ft.
-She displaced 9925–9975 LT at standard displacement, in compliance with the tonnage restriction of the Washington Naval Treaty, and up to 13425 LT at full combat load.
+She displaced 9925–9975 LT at standard displacement, in compliance with the tonnage restriction of the Washington Naval Treaty, and up to 13425 LT at full load.
 Dorsetshire was propelled by four Parsons steam turbines that drove four screw propellers.
 Steam was provided by eight oil-fired 3-drum water-tube boilers.
 The turbines were rated at 80000 shp and produced a top speed of 32.3 kn.
 The ship had a capacity of 3210 MT of fuel oil as built, which provided a cruising radius of 12500 nmi at a speed of 12 kn.
 She had a crew of 710 officers and enlisted men.

 Dorsetshire was armed with a main battery of eight BL 8 in Mk VIII 50-cal. guns in four twin turrets, in two superfiring pairs forward and aft.
 As built, the cruiser had a secondary battery that included four 4 in dual-purpose guns (DP) in single mounts.
 She also carried four QF 2-pounder anti-aircraft guns, also in single mounts.
 Her armament was rounded out by eight 21 in torpedo tubes mounted in two quadruple launchers.

+Unlike most heavy cruisers, the County-class cruisers dispensed with traditional belt armour and used 1 in side plating to protect the hulls against shell fragments only.
+The ammunition magazines received 4 in of armour plate on the sides.
+The gun turrets and their supporting barbettes also received only 1 in splinter protection.

 In 1931, Dorsetshire began to carry a seaplane; a catapult was installed the following year to allow her to launch the aircraft while underway.
 In 1937, her secondary battery was overhauled.
 Eight QF 4-inch Mk XVI DP guns in twin turrets replaced the single mounts, and the single 2-pounders were replaced with eight twin-mounts.
 During the Second World War, her anti-aircraft battery was strengthened by the addition of nine 20 mm guns.